AuDigitalHealth/ci-fhir-stu3/pages/SharedMedicinesList/_includes/organization-ident-1-intro.md

 When sending a shared medicines list to the My Health Record system it is expected that:

 * an HPI-O will be sent

+This profile is referenced by [Shared Medicines List Authored by Practitioner](http://ns.electronichealth.net.au/ci/fhir/3.0/StructureDefinition/composition-sml-prac-1).